5.2.5. Creating linearly spaced arrays#

 array([0. , 0.1, 0.2, 0.3, 0.4])

-However, this practice is not always recommended due to potential floating point issues that cannot guaranty the length of the resulting array.
-Without going further into these issues, just remind that in most cases, np.arange should be used only with integers.
-For the example above,
+However, this practice is not always recommended due to potential floating-point issues that cannot guarantee the length of the resulting array.
+Without delving further into these issues, just remind that in most cases, np.arange should be used only with integers.
+For the example above:

 np.arange(5) / 10